On the termination of flips for log canonical generalized pairs: Introduction

+\textit{Postscript}: After we posted this preprint on the arXiv we were informed by Joaqu\'in Moraga that in the third version of his preprint \cite{Mor18} he has proved Theorem \ref{thm:terminationforfourfolds} independently using similar methods.

-\textit{Acknowledgements}: G.C.\ would like to thank his supervisor, Chenyang Xu, for his constant support and suggestions.
-N.T.\ would like to thank his supervisor, Vladimir Lazi\'c, for his guidance and encouragement as well as for numerous valuable discussions and comments.
-Special thanks go to Jingjun Han for many helpful discussions and comments related to this work, for encouragement and lecture notes.
-We would also like thank Chen Jiang, Yujie Luo and Sokratis Zikas for useful discussions.
-Part of this work was done while G.C.\ visited SCMS at Fudan University.
-He would like to thank their hospitality.
+\textit{Acknowledgements}: Part of this work was done while G.C.\ visited Chen Jiang at Fudan University, he would like to thank their hospitality.
+G.C.\ would like to thank his supervisor, Chenyang Xu, for his constant support and suggestions.
+N.T.\ would like to thank his supervisor, Vladimir Lazi\'c, for guidance and encouragement as well as for numerous valuable discussions and comments.
+Special thanks go to Jingjun Han for many helpful discussions related to this work, for encouragement and lecture notes.
+We would also like thank Chen Jiang, Jihao Liu, Yuchen Liu, Yujie Luo, Qingyuan Xue and Sokratis Zikas for useful discussions.
+Finally, we are grateful to the referees for many valuable comments and suggestions.